HOP Camp (6-13 years old)

 IF HOP CANCELS A PROGRAM WEEK – Camper may transfer to another week, or receive a full refund.
 Refunds will be processed to the original method of payment or by EFT and make take up to 30 days to complete.

-CUSTOMER REFUND REQUEST – Refunds received at least 7 days before camp is due to start will receive a full refund minus a $25.00 admin fee.
+CUSTOMER REFUND REQUEST – Cancellations received at least 7 days before camp is due to start will receive a full refund minus a $25.00 cancellation fee.

-Day of, or after camp start requests, or failure to attend – no refund or credit.
+Requests within 7 days, day of, or after camp start requests, or failure to attend = no refund.

-MEDICAL REFUND – Medical withdrawals with a Dr. note prior to day of camp start are refunded minus an admin fee of $25.00.
-After camp start with a Dr.’s note, the refund is prorated + a $25.00 admin fee charged.
+MEDICAL REFUND – Medical withdrawals prior to day of camp start are refunded minus a cancellation fee of $25.00.
+After camp start, the refund is prorated + a $25.00 cancellation fee charged.

 CAMP TRANSFER POLICY – A camp transfer may be possible based on availability.
 If there is no space available in the requested week, a refund will be processed in accordance with the CUSTOMER REFUND REQUEST policy above.